Hetzner Provider

 Troubleshooting

 Section titled âTroubleshootingâhcloud token is not set â The HCLOUD_TOKEN environment variable is missing or empty.
 Run echo $HCLOUD_TOKEN to check.
 Re-export if needed.
-If you use a custom variable name, verify it matches spec.cluster.hetzner.tokenEnvVar in ksail.yaml.
+If you use a custom variable name, verify it matches spec.provider.hetzner.tokenEnvVar in ksail.yaml.

-spec: cluster: hetzner: location: "fsn1" fallbackLocations: ["nbg1", "hel1"]Placement group errors â Hetzner limits spread placement groups to 10 servers per datacenter.
+spec: provider: hetzner: location: "fsn1" fallbackLocations: ["nbg1", "hel1"]Placement group errors â Hetzner limits spread placement groups to 10 servers per datacenter.
 Reduce your node count or set placementGroupStrategy: "None".
 For best-effort HA, set placementGroupFallbackToNone: true to fall back automatically when spread placement fails.

 context deadline exceeded or connection errors â Verify HCLOUD_TOKEN is valid and has read/write permissions.
 Check connectivity with curl -sI https://api.hetzner.cloud/v1/servers -H "Authorization: Bearer $HCLOUD_TOKEN".